ruoyann/MakeANewFri/README.md

 ## Features
 List of features ready and TODOs for future development
-* 5 different Categories, with 5 questions each (Possible to increase number of categories and questions in the future)
+* 5 different Categories, with 5 questions each
-* Website that links to other relevant websites (Possible to
+* Website that links to other relevant websites
-* Awesome feature 3

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Increase number of categories and questions for each category

 ## Status
 Project is: _finished_ but with room for improvement